 - Integration of alcohol and drug treatment and mental health services with case processing.

 - Nonadversarial court approach with due process protections.

 - Early identification and program placement.

 - Continuum of treatment and rehabilitative services (including peer mentors).

 - Frequent alcohol and drug testing and other monitoring.

 - Ongoing judicial interaction and court supervision.

 - Continuing interdisciplinary team education.

 - Partnerships with the U.S. Department of Veterans Affairs (VA), public agencies, and community-based organizations.

-The VA’s Veterans Justice Outreach (VJO) Program currently serves 601 VTCs and other veteran-focused courts.
+The VA’s Veterans Justice Outreach (VJO) Program currently serves over 600 VTCs and other veteran-focused courts.
 VJO specialists are members of the VTC program team who act as liaisons between the courts and the VA, conduct needs assessments, and facilitate service access.